Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 Useful tips for a hut-to-hut hike in the Pyrenees

 Another crucial thing to do when planning a hike is to pack as lightly as possible.
-Each kg in your backpack is extra weight that you have to carry, which will make you more tired at the end of the day.
+Each kg in your backpack is extra weight that you have to carry, making you more tired at the end of the day.

 A hiker in a forest section of Cavalls del Vent